healthykitchen101/healthykitchen101.com/juicers/tests/masticating/performance.md

 We use both celery stalks (420 g) and leaves (80 g)

-Celery is loved for its mild fragrance and low calorie content.
-The vegetable has a high water content but also a lot of long, tough fiber strings that are difficult to cut and tend to wrap around the auger or the end cap of a masticating juicer or stick on the mesh of a centrifugal one, causing clogs.
+For a vegetable, celery has a high water content, but manylong, tough fiber strings.
+These are difficult to cut, tend to wrap around the auger or the end cap of a masticating juicer, or stick to the mesh of a centrifugal juicer resulting in clogging.

 For the test, we use 18 ounces of celery for each machine.
 That equals 500 grams, of which the stalks make up 420 grams and the leaves, 80 grams.